zainab609/git-201/README.md

 Person 1, type `git push -u origin master`.

 *Sidenote*: The `-u origin master` is only necessary the first time you push to a repository.
-It tells git that you want to track the remote names origin and the branch named master.
+It tells git that you want to track the remote named origin and the branch named master.

 ## A second fix